-We have such a great variety of properties in our portfolio from modern apartments to historic houses.
-We love what brings each house to life and makes it a great location for a holiday – whether it be the spectacular seaview, fantastic setting or even it’s interesting past.
+We have such a great variety of properties in our portfolio, from modern apartments to character houses with history.
+We love what brings each house to life and makes it a great location for a holiday – whether it be the spectacular sea view, fantastic setting or even its interesting past.

-Sophie Glanville, Rhoscolyn resident and owner of the lovely Grade II-listed Ty Capel, recently brought the history of her parents’ holiday home, also in Rhoscolyn and let by Menai Holidays, to our attention too.
+Sophie Glanville, Rhoscolyn resident, recently brought the history of her parents’ holiday home, which is also in Rhoscolyn and let by Menai Holidays, to our attention.

 The history behind the man who designed and owned Borth Arian